-International Licensees - In countries or foreign locations where we do not have a directly owned office, our training and consulting services are delivered through independent licensees, which may translate and adapt our curriculum to local preferences and customs, if necessary.
-During the quarter ended November 30, 2013, certain of our foreign licensees had increased training sales compared with the same period of the prior year, which resulted in a one percent increase in licensee royalty revenues compared with the first quarter of fiscal 2013.
-We have invested significant resources into the development of our licensees' business and believe that our efforts to support our licensees through additional program training, international branding, and the introduction of new products will have a favorable impact on licensee sales and we expect continued growth from our international licensee partners during fiscal 2014.
+International Licensees - In countries or foreign locations where we do not have a directly-owned office, our training and consulting services are delivered through independent licensees, which may translate and adapt our curriculum to local preferences and customs, if necessary.
+During the quarter ended March 1, 2014, certain of our foreign licensees, led by our Singapore/China licensee, had increased training sales compared with the same period of the prior year, which resulted in a nine percent increase in licensee royalty revenues compared with the same quarter of fiscal 2013.
+We continue to invest significant resources into the development of our licensees' business and believe that our efforts to support the licensees through additional program training, international branding, and the introduction of new products will have a favorable impact on licensee sales and we expect continued growth from our international licensee partners during fiscal 2014.

 National Account Practices - Our national account practices offer and sell content solutions that are not typically offered in our U.S/Canada Direct offices.
 These offerings include, in the Education practice, The Leader In Me program designed for students primarily in K-6 elementary schools; Helping Clients Succeed from our Sales Performance practice; and Winning Customer Loyalty from our Customer Loyalty practice.
-During the quarter ended November 30, 2013 sales increased in all three of our practices, which was lead by a \$1.6 million increase from our Sales Performance practice and a \$0.8 million increase in our Education practice.
+During the quarter ended March 1, 2014 sales increased in all three of our national account practices, which included a \$1.5 million increase from our Sales Performance practice, a \$0.4 million increase from our Customer Loyalty practice, and a \$0.4 million increase from our Education practice.
 Our Sales Performance practice revenues were favorably impacted by the fiscal 2013 acquisition of NinetyFive 5.
 As a result of this acquisition, we anticipate increased sales compared with corresponding periods of the prior year through at least the first three quarters of fiscal 2014.
-We continue to see increased demand for The Leader in Me program in many school districts in the United States as well as in some international locations, which contributed to a 22 percent increase in Education Practice revenues compared with the prior year.
-We have made substantial investments in new sales personnel for our Education practice and expect that our sales will continue to increase compared with prior periods throughout fiscal 2014.
-Our Customer Loyalty practice revenues increased \$0.2 million compared with the prior year on the strength of increased demand for these services.
+Our Customer Loyalty practice revenues increased demand and new contracts for these services.
+We continue to see increased demand for The Leader in Me program in many school districts in the United States as well as in some international locations, which contributed to a 12 percent increase in Education Practice revenues will continue to increase compared with prior periods throughout fiscal 2014.
+The majority of sales growth from our Education practice is expected to occur during our fourth fiscal quarter.

 Self-Funded Marketing - This group includes our public programs, book and audio sales, and speeches.
-Our self-funded marketing sales were essentially flat when compared with the prior year as there were no significant new publications during the first quarter of fiscal 2013.
+Our self-funded marketing sales decreased \$0.1 million compared with the prior year due to decreased book royalties.
+We did not release any significant new publications during the quarter ended March 1, 2014.
 However, we expect to release new publications in future periods and we believe that these new publications will continue to show strong performance in the marketplace.